Mastering Leadership Transition: Avoiding Mistakes and Building Success

 In their book, Leading Organizations: Ten Timeless TruthsOpens in a new tab, Scott Keller and Mary Meaney, two McKinsey senior partners, state that 75% of new managers admitted to feeling unprepared for their new role.

 While part of that feeling is natural, there are reasons a significant number of leaders feel that way.
-The biggest reason is usually the lack of proper succession planning by the outgoing leader.
+The biggest reason is usually the lack of a proper succession planning process by the outgoing leader.
 Many executive changes involve a passing-the-torch approach and little mentorship.

 However, new or soon-to-be leaders can benefit from coaching and guidance from their superiors or predecessors before they assume leadership roles.